jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab25.md

 # apply filter to input data
 yhat = model.predict(data)
 ```
-The result is a four-dimensional output with one batch, a given number of rows and columns, and one filter, or [batch, rows, columns, filters].
+The result is a four-dimensional output with one batch, several rows and columns, and one filter, or [batch, rows, columns, filters].
 Of note is that the single hidden convolutional layer will take the 8×8 pixel input image and will produce a feature map with the dimensions of 6×6.
 We will go into why this is the case in the next section.

 ### Problem of Border Effects

-In the previous section, we defined a single filter with the size of three pixels high and three pixels wide (rows, columns).
+In the previous section, we defined a single filter with a size of three pixels high and three pixels wide (rows, columns).
-We saw that the application of the 3×3 filter, referred to as the kernel size in Keras, to the 8×8 input image resulted in a feature map with the size of 6×6.
+We saw that applying the 3×3 filter, referred to as the kernel size in Keras, to the 8×8 input image resulted in a feature map with the size of 6×6.
-That is, the input image with 64 pixels was reduced to a feature map with 36 pixels.
+The input image with 64 pixels was reduced to a feature map with 36 pixels.
 Where did the other 28 pixels go?
 The filter is applied systematically to the input image.
-It starts at the top left corner of the image and is moved from left to right one pixel column at a time until the edge of the filter reaches the edge of the image.
+It starts at the top left corner of the image and is moved from left to right one-pixel column at a time until the filter's edge reaches the edge.
-For a 3×3 pixel filter applied to a 8×8 input image, we can see that it can only be applied six times, resulting in the width of six in the output feature map.
+For a 3×3 pixel filter applied to an 8×8 input image, we can see that it can only be applied six times, resulting in a width of six in the output feature map.
 For example, let’s work through each of the six patches of the input image (left) dot product (“.” operator) the filter (right):

 ```